cardano-foundation/CIPs/CIP-meta-assets (ERC20-like assets)/README.md

 #### `Mint`

-the contract being called using the `Mint` redeemer MUST suceed only if the following conditions are met:
+the contract being called using the `Mint` redeemer MUST succeed only if the following conditions are met:

 > **NOTE**
 >